opentx/lua-reference-guide/telemetry.md

 local function run_func(event)
-  -- run_func is called periodically when screen is visible -- the *event* parameter is the value of the current key press code (see Key Press Codes) bg_func() -- run typically calls bg_func to start end
+  -- run_func is called periodically when screen is visible bg_func() -- run typically calls bg_func to start end